Developing the Modern Learner

 Building Your Policy Manual From the Ground Up

-Although Employee Policy Manuals are not legally required, there are mandatory policies that employers must have in place, such as a Bullying & Harassment Policy as required by the BC Workers Compensation Act.
-A well crafted Employee Policy Manual can mitigate risk for the employer while providing a ‘one-stop shop’ for all policies and procedures, whether required by law or a best practice.
+While Employee Policy Manuals are not legally required, there are mandatory policies that employers must implement, such as a Bullying & Harassment Policy under the BC Workers Compensation Act.
+Partnering with Chemistry Consulting Group, organizations can create manuals that mitigate risk, consolidate policies, and ensure employees have a single reference point for both required and best-practice procedures.

-• Code of Conduct (ie. behavioural guidelines, harassment & discrimination policies, progressive discipline)
+• Code of Conduct (behavioral guidelines, harassment & discrimination policies, progressive discipline)

 • Attendance & Work Hours